Already you knew my soul;

 God has ordained that Jesus should redeem the world and regenerate mankind in association with his mother and our spiritual mother.
 Alone Mary is not “Woman” who has milk to provide for our spiritual sustenance.
-Her universal maternal role depends on her divine Son being the new Adam and Head of humanity – “our life-giving spirit” (1 Corinthians 15:45).
+Her universal maternal role depends on her divine Son being the new Adam and Head of humanity – “our life-giving spirit” (1 Cor 15:45).
 The Virgin Mary isn’t only the mother of Christ’s mystical Body, but also the Mother of the redeemed world, being the new Eve and helpmate of her Son, the new Adam.
 Jesus declared: “And I, if I be lifted up from the earth, will draw all men to me” (John 12:32).
 Our Lord kept his promise by rising from the dead after his crucifixion and death, which his sorrowful mother was drawn into to help restore mankind to God’s grace.
-Thus, he draws all people to himself through the maternal patronage of his Blessed Mother whom he has given to the world from the Cross as her reborn offspring in the life of grace by her sorrowful anguish beneath the Cross (John 19:26-27; cf. Revelations 12: 2-5).
+Thus, he draws all people to himself through the maternal patronage of his Blessed Mother whom he has given to the world from the Cross as her reborn offspring in the life of grace by her sorrowful anguish beneath the Cross (Jn 19:26-27; cf. Rev 12: 2-5).

-The early Church Father, St. Irenaeus (180-190 A.D.) bears witness to this divine truth which the Church has grasped by the sanctifying light of faith: “The Word will become flesh, and the Son of God the son of man—the Pure One opening purely that pure womb, which generates men unto God” (Against Heresies, 4, 33, 12).
+The early Church Father, St. Irenaeus (180-190 A.D.) bears witness to this divine truth that the Church has grasped by the sanctifying light of faith: “The Word will become flesh, and the Son of God the son of man—the Pure One opening purely that pure womb, which generates men unto God” (Against Heresies, 4, 33, 12).
 St. Ambrose of Milan concurs two centuries later, only in different terms, while preserving the substance of the content passed on by way of Apostolic Tradition: “It was through a man and a woman that flesh was cast from Paradise; it was through a virgin that flesh was linked to God….
 Eve is called the mother of humanity, but Mary Mother of salvation” (Epistle.
 63, 33).
 St. Augustine elaborates more by identifying the mystery of the Church with the mystery of the Blessed Virgin Mary: “Mary’s Son, spouse of the Church!
 He has made his Church like to His mother, He has given her to us as a mother, He has kept her to Himself as a virgin (pure in faith).
 The Church, like Mary, is a virgin ever spotless and a mother ever fruitful (bearing sons and daughters of God).
 What He bestowed on Mary in the flesh, He has bestowed on the Church in the spirit: Mary gave birth to the One, and the Church gives birth to the many, who through the One become one” (Sermo 195, 2).

 Mary’s Fiat is evocative of Judith’s prayer to God (Chapter 9), that He should intervene and save the Israelite’s from impending death and enslavement at the hands of the Assyrian forces which are besieging the city of Bethulia.
 YAHWEH hears and answers her prayer because she has placed her faith in His providence.
 God’s response, however, requires that Judith collaborates with Him to save the Israelites from imminent destruction and captivity in a foreign land.
 The name Judith means “Jewish lady” or “woman”, which is fitting given our theme since she is one of the several matriarchs of the Hebrew people who prefigures Mary in anticipation of the coming Messiah and her intimate association with him in the work of deliverance from evil and eternal death.

-Our very own Judith or “Great Lady” and Queen Mother (Gebirah) appeals on behalf of all exiled and enslaved humanity “born in guilt and conceived in sin” (Psalm 51:7).
+Our very own Judith or “Great Lady” and Queen Mother (Gebirah) appeals on behalf of all exiled and enslaved humanity “born in guilt and conceived in sin” (Ps 51:7).
 By having first consented to be the mother of the Divine Messiah, who shall “preach the good news to the poor and set captives free” (Isa 61:1; Lk 4:18), Mary has become our spiritual mother in the order of grace in our spiritual battle against Satan and his dark legions which besiege our souls.
 She is Our Lady of Perpetual Help who mediates her Son’s graces to us with which we can armor ourselves against the enemy.
-Since Mary was a woman of faith, and thus had found favor with God (Luke 1:30), He validated her consent by overshadowing her through the creative power of the Holy Spirit.
+Since Mary was a woman of faith, and thus had found favor with God (Lk 1:30), He validated her consent by overshadowing her through the creative power of the Holy Spirit.

 Our Blessed Lady’s prayer, which was expressed by her simple Fiat, in that it contained all that she had prayerfully desired up to the Annunciation on our behalf, was answered.
 And so, blessed are we, who are besieged by the dragon and its offspring, because she believed and has come to us as our patroness.
 We, too, can leap for joy in the womb of Holy Mother Church because of the sweet sound of our heavenly Mother’s prayers which never escapes from the ears of her divine Son.

 The Blessed Virgin Mary – Daughter of Zion – has been raised as a spiritual fortress and a place of refuge for sinners in their spiritual combat with Satan and his legions of fallen angels.
 She especially protects those who implore her help and prayerful intercession, so that they may abide with her Son in his love and goodness by his saving grace.
-Our Blessed Mother is a spiritual and moral haven for all who wander in the spiritual wilderness of this world and wish to stay on the right path while having to face the ferocious onslaught of the dark “principalities and powers” that rule in this desolate world, seeking to “devour” human souls like a “prowling lion” (1 Peter 5:8-9).
+Our Blessed Mother is a spiritual and moral haven for all who wander in the spiritual wilderness of this world and wish to stay on the right path while having to face the ferocious onslaught of the dark “principalities and powers” that rule in this desolate world, seeking to “devour” human souls like a “prowling lion” (1 Pet 5:8-9).
 Let us hope and pray that our Blessed Mother Mary will come to our aid, as we implore her maternal intercession so that we won’t wander off the straight path that leads us back to Eden or promised land during our exodus from captivity, worked in and through the liberating merits of Christ her Son and our Lord.